unosec/project/AssuranceCasesforSSE_Assignment3.md

 ![image](https://github.com/unosec/project/blob/main/images/MalwareProtectionUseCase.png)

-**Alignment Assessment:** Nextcloud documentation provides substantial information about the [Antivirus scanner](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/antivirus_configuration.html) and [ransomware protection](https://nextcloud.com/blog/nextcloud-presents-ransomware-protection-app/) application.
-This documentation also include installation and configuration instructions but also lacks support for intergration of external antimalware solutions such as fireeye security or crowdstrike.
-However, the ransomware recovery app is also available and capable of analyzing the version information in nextcloud for use to [recover](https://nextcloud.com/blog/how-nextcloud-helps-protect-against-ransomware/#:~:text=Nextcloud%20uniquely%20offers%20this%20capability,just%20before%20it%20got%20encrypted.) data even after the infection has taken place.
+**Alignment Assessment:** Nextcloud documentation provides substantial information about the [Antivirus scanner](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/antivirus_configuration.html) and [Ransomware Protection](https://nextcloud.com/blog/nextcloud-presents-ransomware-protection-app/) application.
+This documentation also includes installation and configuration instructions, but lacks support for intergration of external antimalware solutions such as FireEye Security or CrowdStrike.
+However, the Ransomware Recovery app is also available and capable of analyzing the version information in Nextcloud to [recover](https://nextcloud.com/blog/how-nextcloud-helps-protect-against-ransomware/#:~:text=Nextcloud%20uniquely%20offers%20this%20capability,just%20before%20it%20got%20encrypted.) data even after the infection has taken place.

 Top-Level Claim #4